miketlk/tmp-app-bitcoin-new-ci-setup/tests_liquid/README.md

 Build the app as normal from the root folder.
 For convenience, you probably want to enable DEBUG:

 ```
-COIN=liquid_regtest DEBUG=0 make
+COIN=liquid_regtest DEBUG=1 make
 ```

-Then run all the tests from this folder with:
+Then run all the tests from this folder, specifying the device: nanos, nanox, nanosp, or all:

 ```
-pytest
+pytest --device yourdevice
 ```
+You can enable the screen display with the option `--display`

-## Launch with your Nano S/X
+## Launch with your Nano S/X/SP

 Compile and install the app on your device as normal.

-To run the tests on your Ledger Nano S/X you also need to install an optional dependency
+To run the tests on your Ledger device you also need to install an optional dependency

 ```
 pip install ledgercomm[hid]